Your RLS is on. We still read your data.

 Install the app and open it.
 No account, no setup wizard — you land straight in Mission Control.

-Create a project for your app, then paste in the API keys for the providers it uses.
+Create a project for each app you've shipped, then paste in the API keys for the providers it uses.
 They're encrypted the moment you save.

 Check the vitals